Bert-JanP/SecScripts/README.md

 - https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/ - The Microsoft Graph Security connector helps to connect different Microsoft and partner security products and services, using a unified schema, to streamline security operations, and improve threat protection, detection, and response capabilities.

+### Other
+- https://www.echotrail.io/insights - Look up description, commonality, behavior, and more by searching through our extensive insights database.
+- https://github.com/indetectables-net/toolkit - The essential toolkit for reversing, malware analysis, and cracking

 ---
 ## Red Teaming
 - https://github.com/ihebski/DefaultCreds-cheat-sheet/blob/main/DefaultCreds-Cheat-Sheet.csv - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password